willheffernan/TuringMachine_WillHeffernan/README.txt

 The program file and output file are hard coded into the build scripts, but the input file will a command line argument.

+I have already run "chmod +x" on the buildrun files, so the grader can run them by typing:
+./buildrunINCREMENT.txt <Name of Input File>